arshdeep821/STATIC_TIME_COMPLEXITY_CALCULATOR/Restrictions.md

 ### Restrictions to this time complexity calculator

-- All function params must have types of either int, str, List, Tuple Set, Dict
+- The time complexity of each function will be analyzed individually
-- All logic must be defined in a function, can have functions in a class if you want
+- Function params can have types of either int, str, List, Tuple Set, Dict
-- No while loops or recursion (functions cannot call other user-defined functions)
+- Functions can use for loops, conditional statements, and most built in Python functions
-- for loops must only run over list, range(int), or range(len(list))
+- For loops must only run over list, range(int), or range(len(list)) where int and list are function parameters.

 ```python
 def form_1(nums: List):